 6. Prickly Heat

-Prickly heat is one the most common summer health concerns for kids in India and it occurs because of excessive sweating which ends up blocking the sweat glands.
+Prickly heat is one the most common summer health problems for kids in India and it occurs because of excessive sweating which ends up blocking the sweat glands.
 Young children are particularly prone to prickly heat because of their underdeveloped sweat glands.
 It usually appears as tiny raised spots over a surface of the body like the back, abdomen or arms.
 It is itchy and in some cases, a mild redness might persist.
 While not serious, it can be very uncomfortable and the use of child-safe prickly heat powder offers relief.
 It’s better to prevent it by keeping kids in a cool environment.

 How to prevent Prickly heat in children?